 We have not submitted this article in any other journal

 Abstract: Medical education is afflicted with a culture of abuse and workplace bullying of doctors/ medical students.
 Abuse is rationalized on grounds of arbitrary moral ideologies about standards of healthcare delivery.
 Poor standard of work sometimes gets attributed to caste due to meritocratic mindsets that prevail in our societies.
 The cycle of abuse that goes on in medical colleges is incorporated in its hierarchical structure.
-Focussing attention only on casteism tends to overshadow bullying of doctors and medical students by their senior colleagues at workplace.

 Main Article with references:

 What killed Dr. Payal Tadvi1?
 In a series of events that followed her suicide, three lady doctors were taken into custody and a trial is ongoing.
 Media is high on the caste-based discrimination propaganda.
 There are speculations about some torrents of casteist innuendos that may have precipitated the mishap.
 The clout of caste in India is overwhelming.
-Introduction of a caste angle to unfortunate events, like the one that happened with Dr. Tadvi, tend to overshadow a culture of covert workplace bullying and non-violent aggression that lurks in government medical colleges.

-Teaching by humiliation and mistreatment is kind of standard operating protocol for medical education almost throughout the world2, 3, 4, 5.
+Authoritarianism in Healthcare: Teaching by humiliation and mistreatment is kind of standard operating protocol for medical education almost throughout the world2, 3, 4, 5.
 An arbitrary code of strict obedience, that despises personal freedom, is amalgamated within the hierarchical structure of healthcare.
 Those unable to fit in are surreptitiously sidelined or reprimanded for poor work.
 This authoritarian system is self-perpetuating and reminiscent of lemming behaviour.
 The cycle of abuse is sustained by victims becoming perpetrators (somewhat similar to ragging).
 Affective relations between senior and junior doctors are also patterned on the established hierarchical structure of medicine.
 Here in India, we consider such unprofessionalism as an occupational hazard rather than some kind of torment because the government healthcare system is inept at addressing such matters.
 In untenable situations, a standard administrative approach is to inculpate few or all humans in the proximate responsibility chain and move on with the unpitying work culture until another catastrophe happens.